dtphelan/tweetapproved/readme.md

 - [x] Splash page
 - [x] Change name to TweetApproved
 - [x] Old tweet value with URL shortener.
 Brainstorm how to do this...concat shortUrl?
 Two form buttons?
+- [ ] Allow users to logout from Twitter...

 ## Small ideas
 - [ ] Number badges on section tabs